dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps.md

     1. In the new dialog, for the **Resource group** make sure the **msdocs-razor-scaling** group you created earlier is selected, and then choose **Create**.
 Visual Studio will create the registry in Azure and return to the previous dialog.
 1. Make sure the newly created registry is selected, and then select **Finish**.
 1. Select the **Publish** button in the upper right corner of the publishing summary.
 Visual Studio will begin deploying the app, which may take a few moments to complete.
-1. When the deployment finishes Visual Studio will launch the browser and open to your application.
+1. When the deployment finishes Visual Studio will launch the browser and open to your app.
 However, you should see an error page at this point.
 Although our app is running in Azure, the required services are not connected yet, so you'll do that next.

 ## 5) Connect the Azure Services